Tech-JI/Git-wksp-25Fa/part1.md

 - Windows native: download setup program and double click

-- WSL and Linux: use the package manager of your distro, e.g. apt, pacman, yum, etc. Configure a mirror to increase speed
+- WSL and Linux: use the package manager of your distro.
+Configure a mirror to increase speed

 - Refer to [Git-installation.pdf](Git-installation.pdf) to install Git